 Once you have explored the lagoon, make the short walk to the one and only Diamond Beach, where pieces of ice have washed up on shore to sparkle in the sun like icy diamonds.

-After this incredible day, you will make your way back to the area of Kirkjubæjarklaustur where you will spend another night.
+After this incredible day, you will make your way back to the area of Kirkjubaejarklaustur, where you will spend another night.

-On your fifth day, it is time to head back to Reykjavík City.
-Feel free to take your time since this is your adventure and you are the driver.
+On your fifth day, it is time to head back to Reykjavik.
+Feel free to take your time since this is your adventure, and you are the driver.
 This is the opportunity to visit all the sights you missed on your way south.

-You can check into your accommodation in the afternoon and spend the rest of the day either exploring the capital further or by visiting the Reykjanes Peninsula and its incredible landscapes.
+You can check into your accommodation in the afternoon and spend the rest of the day exploring the capital further or visiting the Reykjanes Peninsula and its incredible landscapes.

 You are sure to be tired after your travels, which is why it is recommended to take a short drive out of the city and visit the world-famous Blue Lagoon Spa.
 The mineral-rich waters of this healing wonder are sure to rejuvenate your body and spirit.

-The opportunities in the city are endless; you can visit the black beach at Grótta, hike through Elliðarárdalur, or visit the Hallgrímskirkja Church and the landmark building Perlan for panoramic views of the city.
+The opportunities in the city are endless; you can visit the black beach at Grotta, hike through Ellidarardalur, or visit the Hallgrimskirkja Church and the landmark building Perlan for panoramic views of the city.

-Provided you have the energy, you might even have the time for a whale watching or horse-riding tour, as to top off your trip with something as memorable and unique as the rest of it.
+Provided you have the energy, you might even have the time for a whale watching or horse-riding tour to top off your trip with something as memorable and unique as the rest of it.
 If you have an early flight back home, we wish you a pleasant journey.